-The Career Guidance Unit has been established at the Faculty of Law to provide undergraduates career counselling, career information services, opportunities for professional networking, internships and for integration of career guidance into the co-curricular activities at the Faculty.
+The Career Guidance Unit has been established at the Faculty of Law in 2021 to provide undergraduates career counselling, career information services, opportunities for professional networking, internships and for integration of career guidance into the co-curricular activities at the Faculty.

 The Unit functions under the Dean of the Faculty and partners with the Career Guidance Unit of the University.
 The Unit collaborates with all relevant stakeholders in the legal sector in seeking to serve the undergraduates at the Faculty.
-The Unit comprises of a Director and a Computer Applications Assistant.
+The Unit comprises a Director, Deputy Director and a Computer Applications Assistant.
 Volunteers are recruited from among the undergraduates of the Faculty on an ad hoc basis.
+Please refer to the Career Guidance Unit page on the LMS for updated information on the activities of the Unit.